amandiofr/PhotoExtractor/README.md

 dotnet run
 ```

-Open an image with the **Open** button or drag & drop a file onto the window.
+Open an image with the **Open** button or drag & drop one or several files onto the window.
+Each file opens in its own tab.

+When a photo has been extracted, its area is marked **DONE** directly on the page so you always know what has already been processed.

 ---